ariear/quran-app/README.md

 Assalamualaikum Wr.
 Wb.

-  Hello everyone 👋 , This website is useful for those of you who wanna read the book of the Koran, you can also see the list prayer time
+  Hello everyone 👋 , This website is useful for those of you who wanna read the book of the Quran, you can also see the list prayer time

   Tech stack that i use :
   - Vue Js